dualiteindia/.github/documentation.md

 # Dualite Plugin - User Documentation

-## Version Update - beta_v3

-Dualite is a powerful tool that seamlessly converts Figma interactive designs into code, pixel-perfect, providing developers with a streamlined workflow and reducing the time and effort required to bring interactive and animated designs to life.
-<br><br>
-The following documentation highlights the best practices and the things to be cautious about utilising the tool to its maximum efficiency, ensuring optimal results while keeping in mind its current capabilities and upcoming features.

 ## Overview

 Our tool converts static Figma design to React and HTML/CSS to an almost pixel-perfect extent.
 Our tool supports various types of linear Frame-to-Frame prototyping interactive prototyping Figma flows, enabling you to get code for static as well as dynamic user experiences built on Figma.